jtblin/kube2iam/README.md

 By using the `--auto-discover-default-role` flag, kube2iam will auto discover the base ARN and the IAM role attached to the instance and use it as the fallback role to use when annotation is not set.

+### AWS STS Endpoint and Regions

+STS is a unique service in that it is actually considered a global service that defaults to endpoint at **https://sts.amazonaws.com**, regardless of your region setting.
+However, unlike other global services (e.g. CloudFront, IAM), STS also has regional endpoints which can only be explicitly used programatically.
+The use of a regional sts endpoint can reduce the latency for STS requests.

+`kube2iam` supports the use of STS regional endpoints by using the `--use-regional-sts-endpoint` flag as well as by setting the appropriate `AWS_REGION` environment variable in your daemonset environment.
+With these two settings configured, `kube2iam` will use the STS api endpoint for that region.
+If you enable debug level logging, the sts endpoint used to retrieve credentials will be logged.

 ### Options

 By default, `kube2iam` will use the in-cluster method to connect to the kubernetes master, and use the